Wedding tips for you new brides and grooms to be! Enjoy these helpful tips that can make your day and experience better : )

 You’ve planned for months maybe even years and now the day has finally come.
 Enjoy it no matter what happens and go with the flow!
 Embrace anything that may not be going the way you want and let it add to your beautiful story!
 Be free so you can feel all the emotion of love, laughter and fun with your friends and family members.

 The best times to shoot are couple hours before sunset or just after sunset, that’s when you have really soft golden light.
 Engagement shoots usually take place on weekdays as weekends are reserved for wedding bookings.
-Engagement shoots are a fun way of warming up to the camera and getting to know your photographer a little better and how he likes to work with you.
-It’ll make things so much more comfortable on the wedding day and it’s way more relaxed as there’s no pressure of a schedule on a engagement shoot.
+Engagement shoots are a fun way of warming up to the camera and getting to know your photographer.
+It’ll make things so much more comfortable on the wedding day and it’s way more relaxed.
+There’s no pressure of a schedule on a engagement shoot like a wedding day.

-This is a new one and I’ll probably add to this a little later but if you’re going somewhere hot just beware of having your ceremony and photoshoot later in the week for your photos.
+This is a new wedding tip and I’ll probably add to this a little later.
+If you’re going somewhere hot just beware of having your ceremony and photoshoot later in the week for your photos.
 You could be sun burnt or have unflattering tan lines ( sunglasses etc ), you also may be hungover or drunk on your photoshoot day.
 Trust me it happens lol.
 So just something to consider : )